Capabilities

 - What role do you play once a deal is live?

-We manage the financial workstream—preparing analyses, handling buyer questions, coordinating data room materials, and working alongside bankers and attorneys to keep the process moving.
+We manage the financial workstream—preparing analyses, handling buyer questions, coordinating data room materials, and working alongside bankers and attorneys to maintain the momentum of the deal.

 - How do you help protect valuation during diligence?

-By anticipating scrutiny, normalizing earnings appropriately, supporting working capital negotiations, and addressing issues before they become leverage for the buyer.
+By anticipating scrutiny, normalizing earnings appropriately, being proactive with working capital negotiations, assuring the highest defensible add-backs to EBITDA have been uncovered, and addressing issues before they become leveraged for the buyer.

 Fractional CFO